microsoft/makecode-csp/content/unit-4/day-1/introduction.md

 Read pages 4-15 of Blown to Bits Chapter 2.
 Stop at the header "The Parking Garage Knows More Than You Think."
-Use the [Notetaking template](/unit-4/day-1/notetaking-template) to take notes as you read.
+Use the <a href="/unit-4/day-1/notetaking-template">Notetaking template</a> to take notes as you read.